-04 May Giving Back is at the Heart of this Family, the Rosados
+04 May Giving back is at the heart of the Rosado Family

 “We know the impact this organization has on families, and some of the burden that is removed during an overwhelming and stressful time,” says Mikka Rosado during a recent trip to Atlanta when she, husband Gregg and son Zeke, 4, dropped off #WishList supplies.